rug-oop-2024/oop-24-25-final-project-group50/docs/decisions/DSC-0006-use-previous-models copy.md

-# DSC-0005: Use mape
+# DSC-0006: Use previous models
-# Date: 20-10-2024
+# Date: 22-10-2024
-# Decision: Use Mean Absolute Percentage Error
+# Decision: Use previous models from assignment 1
 # Status: Accepted
-# Motivation: Useful metric for regression
+# Motivation: Previous models are working
-# Reason: Mean Absolute Percentage Error is easily interpretable
+# Reason: The models from assignment 1 are widely-used and easy to understand
-# Limitations: Sensitive to small non-scaled values
+# Limitations: Created with specific implementation
-# Alternatives: Mean Absolute Error
+# Alternatives: Wrappers for sklearn models